KQM-git/TCL/docs/characters/anemo/sucrose.md

 **Notes**

-* If you cancel by a dash then use the skill again too quick, it won't produce extra particles.
+* If you cancel by a dash then use the Skill again too quick, it won't produce extra Particles.

 </TabItem>